-Note that the 2xLDPC subfield is defined in the trigger frame and in the User field of UHR-SIG field.
+Note that the 2xLDPC subfield is defined in the User Info field of the trigger frame and in the User field of UHR-SIG field.
 The subfield indicates whether the nominal LDPC codeword length of 3888 is used in the PPDU, i.e., it is:

 — Set to 0 to indicate that the nominal LDPC codeword length of 648, 1296 or 1944 is being used.